bevyengine/bevy-website/content/learn/book/ecs/resources/_index.md

             // Now that we've stored a Secret, we should swap to guessing it
             // Again, we need to derefence our resource to refer to the data rather than the wrapper *input_mode = InputMode::Guessing;

-            // Clear the input so that check_secret doesn't spy on this data the same frame that it's stored!
-   // Note that we could avoid doing this by ensuring that check_secret always runs before record_secret
-   // See the page on system ordering for information on how to do this
-            *input = Input::<KeyCode>::default();
         }
     }
 }

 /// Checks if the new input matches the stored secret fn check_secret(
-    // We need to use mut + ResMut for input_mode and secret since their value is changed mut input_mode: ResMut<InputMode>,
+    mut input_mode: ResMut<InputMode>,
     mut secret: ResMut<Secret>,
-    // input only needs a Res, since we're only reading the KeyCodes that were pressed
     input: Res<Input<KeyCode>>,
 ) {
     if *input_mode == InputMode::Guessing {